mcoster/DDD-medchem-course-hub-site/pages/01.home/01.02/item.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zWVmRfd8uk4" frameborder="0" allowfullscreen></iframe>

 These concepts will be illustrated by a case study during lectures.
+I have uploaded the PDF for this case study on Learning@Griffith.
+Please read through this paper carefully before coming to lecture, having thought about the concepts I've outlined in this video.
+When you read this paper, think about these questions:

+1. What tags did the scientists use?
+2. Why did they use these tags?
+3. What information did this give them?